-- Write your workflows in Common Workflow Language (CWL) - Run workflows on your laptop or on huge commercial clouds such as Amazon Web Services (including the spot market), Microsoft Azure, OpenStack, and Google Compute Engine - Take advantage of high-performance computing environments with batch systems like GridEngine, Apache Mesos, and Parasol - Run workflows concurrently at scale using thousands of nodes, managed by Toil's Autoscaling capabilities - · Execute workflows efficiently with caching and resource requirement specifications - · Easily link databases and services
+- Write your workflows in Common Workflow Language (CWL) - Run workflows on your laptop or on huge commercial clouds such as Amazon Web Services (including the spot market), Microsoft Azure, OpenStack, and Google Compute Engine - Take advantage of high-performance computing environments with batch systems like GridEngine, Apache Mesos, and Parasol - · Run workflows concurrently at scale using hundreds of nodes and thousands of cores - · Execute workflows efficiently with caching and resource requirement specifications - · Easily link databases and services

 Toil is, admittedly, not quite as good as sliced bread, but it's about as close to it as you're gonna get.

-Check out our website for a more comprehensive list of Toil's features, read our paper to learn more about what Toil can do in the real world, or jump in and start with the Installation section.
-(Feel free to also join us on GitHub and Gitter.)
+See our paper to learn more about Toil and what it can do, or jump in and skip to the Installation section.
+(You can also join us on GitHub or Gitter.)